 Days

-This line shows the number of days in the period, as specified by you.
-This is a key element of the Debtors, Creditors, and Stock Days calculations.
+This line is intended to be a key element of the Debtors, Creditors, and Stock Days calculations.
 For example, it might be the number of days it takes to receive payment from your customers, pay suppliers, or sell stock.